Muzietto/es6-lambda-calculus/README.md

 ### pairs

-a pair is a way to freeze two expressions in order be able to operate on them later (i.e. to apply a function upon them):
+a pair is a mean to freeze two expressions in order be able to operate on them later (i.e. to apply a function upon them):

     def PAIR = λx.λy.λf.(f x y)